propalparolnapervom/REPO/GIT/GIT Commands.md

 git tag -l
 ```

-After the clone, you can list the tags with $ git tag -l and then checkout a specific tag:
+Now you can checkout a specific tag:
 ```
 git checkout tags/<tag_name>
 ```